xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-deploying-mern-to-aws.md

 I followed this [video tutorial](https://www.youtube.com/watch?v=E5MYky95atE) to create a classic load balancer.

-You can also Check out [AWS official tutorial](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-create-https-ssl-load-balancer.html) for how to create a classic Load Balancer with an HTTPS Listener.
+You can also Check out the [AWS official tutorial](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-create-https-ssl-load-balancer.html) on how to create a classic Load Balancer with an HTTPS Listener.

 Make sure your load balancer settings are:

 - VPC ID: the VPC ID for your ECS container
 - Scheme: internet-facing
 - Listeners: (1) load balancer port HTTPS 443 --> instance port HTTP 80 and (2) load balancer port HTTP 80 --> instance port HTTP --> 80
-- Health Check: Ping Target HTTP:80/<filename> where <filename> is a file that your website serves from the root.
+- Health Check: Ping Target `HTTP:80/<filename>` where `<filename>` is a file that your website serves from the root.
 For my site, it's index.css.

 ## Step 5: Link to Domain Name